-- (i) Close and secure all cupboards and drawers and secure any loose articles. - (ii) Do not store tins, bottles, etc. in overhead lockers. - (iii) Close and secure all windows and roof lights. - (iv) Leave all curtains and blinds open to aid visibility. - (v) Turn off all gas appliances. - (vi) Switch off 240volt supply at source; disconnect mains cable and store in an appropriate place. - (vii) Check the battery is secure and that the vent pipe is firmly attached to the battery and exits outside of the vehicle. - (viii) Ensure the fridge is on 12V operation and door lock is set.
-(Note: the electrical relays will allow the fridge to be run on the vehicle battery when the engine is running.) - (ix) Remove any external fresh water connections etc. - (x) Make sure any heavy articles are stored in accordance with the loading procedure. - (xi) Lock the campervan habitation door. - (xii) Check your external rear view mirrors and adjust if necessary. - (xiii) If a step is used, ensure it is put away before moving off. - (xiv) Your new Elddis campervan has been designed to carry passengers in designated passenger seats only.
+- Close and secure all cupboards and drawers and secure any loose articles. - (ii) Do not store tins, bottles, etc. in overhead lockers - (iii) Close and secure all windows and roof lights. - (iv) Leave all curtains and blinds open to aid visibility. - (v) Turn off all gas appliances. - (vi) Switch off 240volt supply at source; disconnect mains cable and store in an appropriate place. - (vii) Check the battery is secure and that the vent pipe is firmly attached to the battery and exits outside of the vehicle. - (viii) Ensure the fridge is on 12V operation and door lock is set.
+(Note: the electrical relays will allow the fridge to be run on the vehicle battery when the engine is running.) - (ix) Remove any external fresh water connections etc. - Make sure any heavy articles are stored in accordance with the loading procedure. - (xi) Lock habitation doors when travelling We would recommend that all exterior doors, including the entrance door and access doors are firmly closed and locked prior to your departure. - (xii) Check your external rear view mirrors and adjust if necessary. - (xiii) If a step is used, ensure it is put away before moving off. - (xiv) Your new Elddis campervan has been designed to carry passengers in designated passenger seats only.
 The fitting of a 3-point seat belt can identify these seats.
 Any seat not fitted with a 3 point seat belt is not designated as a passenger seat.